nvsingh2001/nvsingh2001/README.md

 ## 🚀 About Me

-Aspiring **Full Stack Developer** passionate about building scalable web applications using modern technologies.
-Currently pursuing B.E. in Computer Science at Chandigarh University with hands-on experience in full-stack development, machine learning, and information retrieval systems.
+**Full Stack Developer** passionate about building scalable web applications using modern technologies.
+Completed B.E. in Computer Science at Chandigarh University with hands-on experience in full-stack development, machine learning, and information retrieval systems.

-- 🔭 Currently working as **Full Stack Developer Intern** at WebMobi360
-- 🌱 Expanding my backend expertise with **Spring Boot**
-- 💼 Previously interned at Techplement as **Python Developer Intern**
 - 📍 Based in Bengaluru, India

 ## 💻 Tech Stack